Draco, great Dragon of the north

-Draco is a circumpolar constellation as seen from northerly latitudes.
-In other words, it circles around and around the North Star, Polaris.
+Watch Draco tonight as it circles around the North Star, Polaris.

 Another noteworthy star in Draco is Thuban, which is high in the sky in the evening at this time of year.
-Thuban is an interesting star because – around 3000 B.C. – Thuban used to be the North Star.
+Thuban is an interesting star because – around 3000 B.C. – Thuban used to be the Pole Star.

 The constellation Draco, by the way, has been associated with a dragon in many cultures.
 A Babylonian myth links Draco to the dragon god Tiamat, who was subdued by the god of the sun.